Available for Full Day & Hybrid Care!

 We can't wait to see all our Club members again!
 Boys & Girls Club is providing full day care at locations throughout the Tri-Cities and Prosser.
-We are open and ready to serve your family and children as they engage in distance learning this fall!
+We are open and ready to serve your family and children as they engage in distance and hybrid learning.

 For Parents, Caregivers, & Members